Discover Authentic Thai Food Names

 Tom Kha Gai (Thai Coconut Galangal Chicken Soup): ต้มข่าไก่Tom Kha Gai

 Tom Kha Gai is a soup made from coconut milk, galangal and chicken.
-It has the same ingredients as Tom Yum but is less spicy than the latter one because of using fewer chilli peppers in it.
+It has the same ingredients as Tom Yum but is less spicy than the latter one because of using fewer chilli pepper in it.
 The soup tastes sour, creamy and slightly sweet with a hint of lemongrass flavour to it.
 However, this dish doesn’t have lime leaves as an ingredient unlike other Thai soups.

 Famous Thai Noodles